Published on: February 23, 2024 Updated 3 times since publishing

 Read the full 1Password review

 RoboForm offers unparalleled form-filling capabilities.
 Unlike most free password managers, which offer only basic form-filling features, RoboForm impressed me in my testing by accurately completing complex online forms.
-This makes it a great choice for iPhone users who find typing extensive details on smaller screens challenging.
+This makes it a great choice for frequent travelers (fill out visa applications, hotel bookings, or flight reservations), online shoppers (auto-fill payment details), or pretty much any iPhone user who finds typing extensive details on smaller screens tiresome.

 - Unlimited password storage.
-Offers limitless storage for passwords, identities, bookmarks, and notes.
+Offers limitless storage for passwords, identities, bookmarks, and notes on 1 device.

 - Password auditing.
 Provides a detailed report on the strength of your stored passwords, helping you to update and maintain strong credentials.